pklesk/fast_rboost_bins/README.md

 The GPU-based predict is computed by a single CUDA kernel.
 We apply suitable *reduction* patterns and *mutexes* to carry out summations and 'argmin' operations.

-To test the predict stage performance we compare `FastRealBoostBins` against state-of-the-art classifiers from `sklearn.ensemble` using large data sets and focusing on response times.
+To test the predict stage performance, we compare `FastRealBoostBins` against state-of-the-art classifiers from `sklearn.ensemble` using large data sets and focusing on response times.
 In an additional experiment, we make our classifiers operate as object detectors under heavy computational load (over 60k queries per a video frame using ensembles of size 2048).